NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 - I confirm that the fix worked before closing the case.
   *Could you send a test email and let me know if it goes through?*

+- I always offer further help.
+  *Is there anything else I can assist you with before I close the ticket?*